Oral Cancer: Radiation Therapy

 On the days you have radiation treatment, you'll lie on a table while the machine is placed over you.
 A face mask may be used to hold you in the right position while the radiation is being given.
 You may have to wear a hospital gown.
 A radiation therapist may place blocks or special shields to protect parts of your body that don't need to be exposed to radiation.
 The therapist may use lights on the machine to line it up with the marks made on your skin during the earlier simulation.
 The experience is much like that of getting an X-ray, only it lasts longer.
 It takes about 15 to 30 minutes for the whole process, with about 1 to 5 minutes of that spent getting the radiation.

 The radiation therapist will leave the room to turn on the machine, but you will be able to talk to the therapist over an intercom.
 The therapist can see, hear, and talk to you the entire time.
 You can't feel radiation so it will be painless.
 You may hear whirring or clicking noises.
 The machine may move around you but it will not touch you.
 You will not be radioactive afterward.

 What to expect during internal radiation (brachytherapy)

 If you have brachytherapy, you may need to stay in the hospital for a few days while the treatment is done.
 You may need to limit the amount of time that people visit you because of the radiation inside your body during this time.
 When doctors remove the implant, your body will no longer be radioactive.
-In the past, doctors sometimes implanted radioactive pellets that would stay in the body permanently.
-This treatment is no longer common for oral cancer.

 Side effects of radiation therapy